Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that encodes and decodes using rot13 encryption
+Script that prints every line from input starting with the first line